-This section describes how to create an annotated library.
-If you annotate a new library, please inform the Checker Framework developers so that they can include it in the Checker Framework distribution.
+This section describes how to create an annotated library - that is, how to add annotations to a library so that the Checker Framework can better typecheck clients of the library.

 You make the library's annotations known to the checkers by writing annotations in a copy of the library's source code (or in a "stub file" if you do not have access to the source code).
 Given the library annotations, you have two options: